Grievances & Appeals

 Our goal is to provide high-quality medical care and advanced medical treatment.
 We also promise to listen, treat you with respect, and understand your individual needs.
 Members have rights and responsibilities.
 The following is a description of your rights and responsibilities.

-- You have the right to complain to us about BUFC/ALTCS and/or care provided.
+- You have the right to complain to us about BUFC/ACC and/or care provided.

-- You have the right to ask for information on the structure and operation of BUFC/ALTCS or its subcontractors.
+- You have the right to request information on the structure and operation of BUFC/ACC or its subcontractors.

-- You have the right to information about BUFC/ALTCS's services, health care providers, admission, transfer, discharge, billing policies, and members' rights and responsibilities.
+- You have the right to information about BUFC/ACC's services, health care providers, admission, transfer, discharge, billing policies, and members' rights and responsibilities.

 - You have the right to be treated fairly regardless of race, ethnicity, national origin, religion, gender, age, behavioral health condition (intellectual) or physical disability, sexual preference, genetic information, or ability to pay.